Cryxelia/py-forts-cheese_price-tracker/README.md

 ## Description

 ### what you do with the app
-In this app you can compare cheese prices from Arla.
+In this app you can compare cheese prices from Arla on coop's website.
 You can also folow the price and see if the price has changed over a night.
 If you sign up you have alot more benifits because you can see the price history of a specific product and you can save your favourites!

 ### what i used for this project
 For this project i used *Falsk* for the app (webutveckling) and *selenium* combined with *beautifulsoup* for webscraping to collect the cheese data because coop's website uses jvascritp to load their site (webscraping).